inbrainz/cerebro/knowledge_units/general/coffee-or-tea.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > I love the smell of freshly brewed coffee but I prefer to drink a warm cup of orange and vanilla rooibos.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)